neteodorochavez/msds610-eda-pandas/README.md

 ## Goal
 The goal of this project is display how Pandas, a software library written for Python, is a great choice for data manipulation and analysis.
 Pandas will help you explore, clean, and process your data.
 In pandas, a data table is referred to as `DataFrame`.

 ## The Description
+This projects shows the entire process of EDA.
+Pandas handles data acquisition really well.
+Pandas is able to import   `xml`,`json`,`csv`,`xls`,and `html`.

+<< fill in >>

 ## Getting Started

 Download the [eda-code.ipynb](https://github.com/neteodorochavez/msds610-eda-pandas/blob/main/EDA_code_demo.ipynb).
 Next, download the [data](https://github.com/neteodorochavez/msds610-eda-pandas/tree/main/data).
+If you'd like to use other datasets, make sure to add them into the data folder.
+The filetypes of choice have a wide range.

 ## Installation